Great Retreat (Serbia): First Serbian campaign

-On 28 July 1914, a month after the assassination of Austrian archduke Franz Ferdinand, Austria-Hungary, the second-largest country in Europe, declared war on Serbia, marking the beginning of the First World War.
+On 28 July 1914, a month after the assassination of Austrian Archduke Franz Ferdinand, Austria-Hungary, the second-largest country in Europe, declared war on Serbia, marking the beginning of the First World War.
 The conflict began on the night of 28–29 July with the Austro-Hungarian bombardment of Belgrade.
 On 12 August, Austro-Hungarian forces under General Oskar Potiorek launched their first offensive into Serbia.
-The Balkanstreitkräfte, a force intended for the invasion of Serbia and Montenegro consisting of the 5th Army and 6th Army, began operations with the 5th Army advancing southeast via the upper Drina river.
+The Balkanstreitkräfte, a force intended for the invasion of Serbia and Montenegro consisting of the 5th Army and 6th Army, began operations with the 5th Army advancing south-east via the upper Drina River.